eduardobcolombo/colombostips/config-01/README.md

 }
 ```

-Look that we set the default value for this variable to `debug` and in the running it is set as `info`
+Look that we set the default value for this variable to `debug` and in the running, it is set as `info`

 So if you run this app with the above command, the output should be: